bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 10th level, you can choose one damage type when you finish a short or long rest.
 You gain resistance to that damage type until you choose a different one with this feature.

 #### Retribution
-Starting at 14th level, when you take damage from an attack or ability, you can use your reaction to force the caster to make a Constitution saving throw.
-On a failed save, the creature takes damage equal to being hit by two of your eldritch blasts.
+Starting at 14th level, when you take damage from an attack or ability from a creature you can see, you can use your reaction to force the triggering creature to make a Constitution saving throw.
+On a failed save, the creature takes damage equal to being hit by two of your Eldritch Blasts.
 You can apply any single blast effect you know to this damage without expending SP; the creature counts as having failed any required saving throws.
 On a success, the creature takes half as much damage and is considered to have succeeded on any requisite saving throw (the damage is not halved again).
 Once you use this ability, you cannot do so again until you finish a short or long rest.
 \page
 ### Pact of Inquiry
 Those Patrons who proffer Inquiry Pacts want clients to go out into the world in search of new things.
 Information, peoples, events, magics; each Patron has different interests, but many are rather universal.
 The entity most associated with this Pact on Quartus is Leviathan, the one mind in many bodies that rules the depths of the sea and considers itself the keeper of all knowledge in its endless self-directed song.
 Its creations (now often rebellious) the mkhulu and comiedai both often form these pacts with mortals, seeking agents to go into the world on their behalf.
 There are devils and others who seek for knowledge; the devils of Leutis are most associated with this.
 But even some of the Ascendants themselves prefer to form Inquiry Pacts rather than empower priests or clerics, with Yogg-Magus, Lord of Magic among them.
 It's important to note that information is a two-edged blade: gathering information requires deception.
 Thus, beholden of Inquiry are often very good at appearing other than they truly are.

 #### Pact Spells
-The Pact of Inquiry grants some particular spells to its beholden at specific points in your career.
+The Pact of Inquiry grants you some particular spells at specific points in your career.
 These spells count as beholden spells you know and you can cast them using SP.

 Beholden Level|Spells
 :----|:----: